 - Offer to help by looking for a replacement tenant yourself

-Most of the time, if you've been a good tenant and the landlord believes she can re-rent your apartment, you should be OK.
+Most of the time, if you've been a good tenant and the landlord believes she or he can re-rent your apartment, you should be OK.
 However, if your landlord has trouble finding a tenant to take over immediately, or if your landlord loses any rent during the remainder of your lease term, you may be responsible for paying the difference.